KRLGroup/Clustered-Compositional-Explanations/README.md

 **python3 scripts/run_clustering.py**

 It is the main script to run the Clustered Compositional Explanations algorithm.
-Most of the scripts require to run this script before calling them.
+Most of the scripts require running this script before calling them.
 ```
 python3 scripts/run_clustering.py --subset=ade20k --model=resnet18 --pretrained=places365 --length=3 --beam_limit=5 --num_clusters=5 --device=device --random_units=0 --root_models=data/model/ --root_datasets=data/dataset/ --root_segmentations=data/cache/segmentations/ --root_activations=data/cache/activations/ --root_results=data/results/ --seed=0
 ```
 where:
-- *subset*: the concept dataset used to extract the semantic for each neuron.
+- *subset*: the concept dataset used to extract the semantics for each neuron.
 Admissible values are:[ade20k, pascal]
 - *model*: the model to probe.
 Supported models are: [resnet18, vgg16, alexnet, densenet161]
-- *pretrained*: the weights used to inizialize the model.
+- *pretrained*: the weights used to initialize the model.
 Admissible values are:[place365, imagenet, none]
 - *length*: Explanations' length and length of the beam search.
 Length=1 corresponds to NetDissect.
 Length=3 corresponds to Compositional Explanations and Clustered Compositional Explanations
-- *num_clusters* : number of clusters to use to clusters each neuron's activation map. num_clusters=1 corresponds to NetDissect and Compositional Explanations and only the highest activations will be considered. num_clusters=5 corresponds to the results reported in Clustered Compositional Explanations paper.
+- *num_clusters*: number of clusters to use to cluster each neuron's activation map. num_clusters=1 corresponds to NetDissect and Compositional Explanations and only the highest activations will be considered. num_clusters=5 corresponds to the results reported in the Clustered Compositional Explanations paper.
-- *beam_limit*: widenesss of the beam search.
+- *beam_limit*: wideness of the beam search.
 How many candidates to consider for each step.
 Note that the first step selects beam_limit*2 candidates among the unary concepts.
 - *device*: device used to store the data.
 GPU is strongly recommended.
 Admissible values are:[cuda, cpu]
 - *random_units*: number of units for which to compute the explanations.
 Set random_units to 0 to run the algorithm for all the units.
 - *root_models*: Directory where to store/load the models